mideind/Tokenizer/README.rst

 for each sentence in the input.
 Within a sentence, the tokens are separated by spaces.

+You can pass the option ``normalize=True`` to the function if you want the normalized form of punctuation tokens, such as Icelandic single and double quotes, and regularized hyphens.

 The ``tokenizer.split_into_sentences()`` function is typically called in a ``for`` loop: